Protecting Your Business

 This is a specialised area of law and one in which Betteridges have a great deal of experience.
 We can help you protect your business and other assets either before you marry or enter into a civil partnership by helping you draw up a prenuptial or pre-civil ceremony agreement, or we can advise you following divorce or dissolution.

-At your initial free enquiry with a Betteridges’ lawyer, we will ask you to provide information concerning your business and/or other assets in order to gain a full insight into your case.
+At your initial enquiry with a Betteridges’ lawyer, we will ask you to provide information concerning your business and/or other assets in order to gain a full insight into your case.
 You will also need to provide a full and frank disclosure of your financial circumstances.
 If you omit any significant information or you are seen to be moving assets or shareholdings to avoid future claims on them, it could seriously damage your case in court.

 We have an excellent track record in asset protection and pride ourselves on our attention to detail and exhaustive approach.
 The better prepared we are at the start in terms of information regarding your business or other assets, the better we can help you protect them in the long term.

 Each case we deal with is unique and the advice we provide depends upon your individual circumstances.
-Please arrange a free enquiry to discuss your situation and we will quickly be able to guide you on the best course of action.
+Please arrange an enquiry to discuss your situation and we will quickly be able to guide you on the best course of action.

 What are you entitled to?